Recovery Wheel |

 Now, having said that, it is my

-intuition and guidance that there is no "wrong" way to set up the wheel.
+intuition and guidance that there is truly no "wrong" way to set up the wheel,

 My studies have revealed that every indigenous culture has a version of